jrburke/cards/README.md

 * no skipDefault: only confirm needs it, but no longer applies, startup case is now message in setup_account_info
 * this.restoreCard: replace with code that removeCards between most recent and the return card.
+* onPushed removed, use the promise instead.
+* 'none' is not insertCard